melcon/sipxtapi/trunk/readme.txt

 Linux Build Hints
 =================
-The Linux build has been tested on Fedora Core 6 and Ubuntu 6.10 (Edgy).
-Automake and autoconf should do the trick for you.
-If you find any missing components, you will need to install those.
-See the INSTALL doc in sipXportLib for more info on these dependences.
+Basic requirements:
+- gcc, g++, autoconf, automake, libtool, libssl-dev

+Under Debian run 'apt-get install libtool autoconf automake gcc'

+The Linux build has been tested on Debian 4.0r2.
+Autoconf is required to generate the configure script.
+Pcre library is mandatory, while cppunit is only required for unittests.

-Under FC6: 'yum install pcre-devel cppunit-devel' Under Ubunutu: 'apt-get install libpcre3-dev libcppunit-dev'.
+Under FC6: 'yum install pcre-devel cppunit-devel' Under Debian: 'apt-get install libpcre3-dev libcppunit-dev libssl-dev gcc g++'

+Optional dependencies:
+- speex-devel, gsm-devel, doxygen

-In order to build with GSM and Speex codec support you will need to install libgsm (version >= 1.0.10) and libspeex (version >= 1.1) development libraries.
+In order to build with GSM and Speex codec support you will need to install libgsm (version >= 1.0.10) and libspeex (version >= 1.2beta2) development libraries.
 Their presence will be detected during 'configure' stage automatically.
 If do NOT want include GSM or Speex support even if appropriate libraries are present, use "--disable-codec-gsm" and "--disable-codec-speex" switch when configuring sipXtackLib, sipXmediaLib and sipXmediaAdapterLib.

-Under Ubunutu: 'apt-get install libspeex-dev libgsm1-dev' to install libgsm and libspeex.
+Doxygen is required for building html documentation from source code.

 Under FC6: 'yum install speex-devel gsm-devel'
    note: you may need to add the linva repository:
    'rpm -ivh http://rpm.livna.org/livna-release-6.rpm'
+Under Debian: 'apt-get install libgsm1-dev doxygen'

+Possible problems:
+If you get the following error during autoreconf then install libtool:

+    configure.ac:14: error: possibly undefined macro: AC_PROG_LIBTOOL
+    If this token and others are legitimate, please use m4_pattern_allow.
+    See the Autoconf documentation.

 1) Build

 cd sipXportLib